 TRANSFER SYSTEM

 The transfers of players and the system by which it operates is an integral part of club football.
 The current system in place is a clear example of the application of the Specificity concept whereby special rules are elaborated in relation to the transfer of workers (players) from one business (clubs) to another.
-ECA believes that the current system on the whole operates well and enables clubs to trade players in a manner, which is appropriate for clubs, players and more generally club football as a whole.
-ECA acknowledges however that imperfections remain and that within the appropriate FIFA bodies stakeholders directly involved in the transfer system should join forces to look at ways to improve certain aspects of the system.
-ECA supports an evolutionary rather than revolutionary approach in modernising the system and reiterates that the transfer system is an important mechanism in insuring wealth redistribution whereby medium and smaller clubs can earn valuable revenue through the transferring of players.
+ECA believes that the current system on the whole operates well and enables clubs to trade players in a manner which is appropriate for clubs, players and more generally club football as a whole.
+ECA believes that a watchful eye must be maintained at all times as a means to continuously assess the workings of the system and take on board the emergence of new trends.
+Where challenges and imperfections are identified, stakeholders directly involved in the transfer system should join forces to look at ways to improve certain aspects of the system.
+ECA supports an evolutionary rather than revolutionary approach in modernising the system and reiterates that the transfer system is an important mechanism in ensuring wealth redistribution whereby medium and smaller clubs can earn valuable revenue through the transferring of players.

 SOCIETAL ROLE OF SPORT